-With a $4.5 million appropriation, the EARN program will make grants to sector industry partnerships where workforce development stakeholders including education institutions, businesses and nonprofits work together to provide high quality training in industries that need skilled workers.
+With a $4.5 million appropriation annural since 2013, the EARN program gives grants to sector industry partnerships where workforce development stakeholders including education institutions, businesses and nonprofits work together to provide high quality training in industries that need skilled workers.
 The goal of the program is to create a robust and skilled workforce that will foster growth in local companies and attract businesses to settle in Maryland.

 - Save to Win – Jackpot!

 Americans like a jackpot.
-In 2007, for instance, annual sales of the nation’s 42 state lotteries approached $54 billion, an average of more than $189 per person or $479 per household.
+In 2014, for instance, annual sales of the nation’s 42 state lotteries exceeded $70 billion, an average of more than $233 per person or $603 per household.
 That’s more, studies suggest, than families spend on milk!
 Instead of fighting this behavior, the idea of tying savings to prize-winning has gained popularity over the last few years.

 The first large-scale prize-linked savings (PLS) program in the U.S. was launched by eight Michigan credit unions in 2009.
 For every $25 deposited into savings, Michigan ‘Save to Win’ participants get a chance to win monthly raffles and a yearly $100,000 grand prize.
 Savers also earn interest, just like they would with an ordinary account.
 In just 11 months, more than 11,600 participants saved more than $8.5 million.
 The program has since expanded to more than 47 credit unions across the state, and evidence suggests that the opportunity to win big has induced even lower- and middle-income households to save.
 Data shows that 34 percent of savers earn less than $40,000 per year.

 Based on this success in Michigan, Maryland enacted legislation, permitting credit unions to offer prize-linked savings (PLS) accounts.
-In response to banking industry concerns, however, a provision in the law keeps it from taking effect until banks are also allowed to offer PLS products.
-Current federal regulations explicitly prohibit banks and depository institutions from operating lotteries – a restriction that does not apply to credit unions.
-Although supportive of the PLS concept, banks worried that they would be unfairly barred from entering the PLS market.
+In response to banking industry concerns, however, a provision in the law keeps it from taking effect until banks are also allowed to offer PLS products under federal law.

 Following 2010’s partial victory, Maryland legislators began working with a growing network of supporters to find a way for both banks and credit unions to offer PLS accounts under existing laws.
 Their persistence paid off in May of 2012, when Governor O’Malley signed HB 786, clearing the way for Maryland financial institutions to develop and market PLS products.